iptizer/k8s-workshop/docs/explore/overview.md

 Within the last chapter basic concepts have been demonstrated and a local development environment has been set up.
 This chapter will introduce new concepts, new software, and explorative examples that can be deployed easily in Kubernetes.

 The idea is, that all apps can be tried out in the local setup.
 But also be used as a starting point for a potential production setup as introduced in the last chapter.
 There are two exceptions, ingress and OpenEBS.
 Those are only explained for the remote server, as the functionality comes right out-of-the-box with minikube.
+MailU can be installed on the local setup, but not really used, as a mail setup required a real server with internet connectivity.

+All used files can be found in the directory [`/files` within this repository](https://github.com/iptizer/k8s-workshop/tree/main/files).

 * `OpenEBS` to provide Kubernetes volumes.
 * `ingress-nginx` to provide ingress functionality.
 * `Cert-manager` for certificates.
 * `Gitea` as a git server.

 * `Wordpress` as a common example.
 * `Velero` as a backup tool.
 * `Minio` as a storage solution.